Gennaro Magri: Major works

 Magri is perhaps best known for his treatise on grotesque dance (1779).
 This work provides a detailed description of the virtuosic and athletic steps required of a ballerino grottesco, and analyzes the movements that facilitate the execution of steps such as caprioles, pirouettes and other types of intricate footwork.
 In addition, this treatise distinguishes between different types of theatrical dancers: ballerini seri (serious dancers), mezzo carattere (character dancers), and ballerini grotteschi (grotesque dancers).
 Although grotesque dance is characterized by humorous and athletic stock characters, a defining feature of Magri's Trattato is the fact that he presents the ballerini grotteschi as equally important and esteemed as the ballerini seri.
-On this Trattato, see the recent research lead by A. B. Fabbricatore.
+On this Trattato, see the recent research led by A. B. Fabbricatore.
 In terms of choreography, Magri primarily created entr'acte ballets performed between opera acts.